mono/website/docs/advanced/garbage-collector/sgen/index.md

 The [Benchmark Suite](/docs/advanced/garbage-collector/benchmark-suite/) continuously runs benchmarks for each Mono revision to track performance regressions using CI.

-On MacOS X SGen provides several DTrace probes, described in the document [SGen DTrace](/docs/advanced/garbage-collector/sgen/dtrace/).
+On macOS SGen provides several DTrace probes, described in the document [SGen DTrace](/docs/advanced/garbage-collector/sgen/dtrace/).

 Garbage Collection
 ==================